Common questions regarding ARRIRAW, MXF/ARRIRAW and High Density Encoding (HDE)

-An ALEV III sensor offers 14+ stops of dynamic range over its entire exposure range, with a base sensitivity of EI 800.
+The ALEV4 sensor offers 17 stops and the ALEV3 sensor 14+ stops of dynamic range with a base sensitivity of EI 800.
 This dynamic range is available in both ARRIRAW and Log C encoded ProRes footage.
 Due to the image compression used in ProRes, however, higher compressed ProRes footage can start to exhibit encoding artifacts when the material is excessively pushed in grading, whereas ARRIRAW footage will remain clean.

 The metadata contains all camera settings, production notes, optionally scene and take information, camera tilt and roll and lens metadata (if an LDS lens/camera was used).
 Tilt, roll and lens information is recorded for each frame individually, so it is possible to track the exact timing, e.g. when the focus pulls away from one actor to an object in the back.

-That data can be accessed and extracted using ARRI Meta Extract (AME) or the ARRIRAW Converter (ARC).
+That data can be accessed or extracted using ARRI Reference Tool (or our legacy ARRI Meta Extract and ARRIRAW Converter).

-A most up-to-date VFX tools have built-in support for ARRIRAW processing.
+All up-to-date VFX tools have native support for ARRIRAW processing.

-For applications without ARRIRAW support, the footage can be processed to e.g. 10 bit log *.dpx or 16 bit floating-point *.exr files using our free ARRIRAW Converter.
+For applications without ARRIRAW support, the footage can be processed to e.g. 10 bit log *.dpx or 16 bit floating-point *.exr files using our free ARRI Reference Tool.
 Processing the files in native resolution usually provides a better basis for VFX work.
 Once the material has been composited, it can be scaled to the target format.

-Provided your system can deliver the data at a sufficient speed, ARRIRAW can be edited in the latest versions of Adobe Premiere, Blackmagic Resolve or Autodesk Smoke.
+Provided your system can deliver the data at a sufficient speed, ARRIRAW can be edited in the latest versions of Adobe Premiere, Assimilate Scratch, Autodesk Smoke, Blackmagic Resolve and others.

-Usually small-size dailies are being rendered for editorial from the ARRIRAWs.
+Usually small-size dailies are being rendered for editorial from the ARRIRAW footage.

 We strive to make the ARRIRAW format accessible to anyone.
 With our recent effort, to have the format specification published as SMPTE RDD (Registered Disclosure Document), we want to make sure that anyone who needs to process ARRIRAW archives in the future can rest assured that the instructions, how to do it, will be there.

-The sensor in the ALEXA is covered with a mosaic RGB filter pattern, called the Bayer pattern.
+The sensor in ALEXA and AMIRA cameras is covered with a mosaic RGB filter pattern, called the Bayer pattern.
 When an exposed frame is sampled by the sensor, it is captured as a one-channel image (as opposed to a regular RGB three-channel color image).
 The reconstruction of the missing color components for each pixel, based on the type and position on the Bayer pattern is called de-bayering.